ut-amrl/spot-vrl/datasets/README.md

 ## 01pebble

-Parent: 00initial
+Derived from 00initial

-Dataset to evaluate initial models on unseen pebble pavement terrain.

-Pebble pavement has similar inertial characteristics to concrete, but different visual characteristics to all of the training datasets.
+Adds pebble pavement as a terrain category.
+Pebble pavement has similar inertial characteristics to concrete, but different visual characteristics to all of the existing terrain categories.

-Train (identical to 00initial):
-* concrete
-* grass
-* marble rocks

-Test:
-* concrete
-* grass
-* marble rocks
-+ pebble pavement

-## 02pebble

-Parent: 00initial

-Dataset with pebble pavement in the training set.

 Train:
 * concrete